Pechino Express: Season 4: Pechino Express - Il nuovo mondo (2015)

-Season 4 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 7, 2015 to November 2, 2015.
+Season 4 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 7 to November 2, 2015.
 The subtitle of the season was Il nuovo mondo (The new world) and it was the first season in America.
-The route started at the Plaza de San Francisco in Quito, Ecuador, and finished at the Maracanã Stadium in Rio de Janeiro, Brazil, going across Ecuador, Peru and Brazil.
+The route started in Ecuador, at the Plaza de San Francisco in Quito, and continued through Peru and Brazil, finishing at the Maracanã Stadium in Rio de Janeiro.
 The winners of the season were web and TV personality Antonio Andrea Pinna and his personal trainer and friend Roberto Bertolini, Gli antipodi (The antipodes).